minasmart/presentations/graphql-eu-2017/presentation.md

 });
 ```

 ^ We wanted to have a similar interface for reloading.
 No tree traversal.
 No query construction.

----

-# Type Aware?

-^ Without a type-aware client we couldn't have done any of this.
+And the same style of query generation that we use for paginatino

 ---